kant-li/tail_uwsgi_log/README.md

 To tail several log files at the same time, we could set several sections on config files, the section name should start with 'log'.

 For mail settings, we could use a section named 'mail' to set default value.
-The default value will be used if there is no keyword in log section.
+The default value will be used if not set in log section.

 For example:
 ```ini